priyansh2998/Java-practice-/README.md

 # Java-practice-
 beginner in java but have prior knowledge of C only.

-I will solve 5 problems daily
+I will try to solve 5 problems daily

 will update my git and twitter daily😤